metruzanca/zanca.dev-gatsby/content/blog/darken-and-lighen-in-pure-css/index.md

   - react
   - sass
 ---
-If you're coming from SASS, you're likely looking for a way to lighten and darken colors.
-After having this issue many times myself, I've found a Pure CSS solution that involves using the brightness filter.
+If you're coming from SASS, you're likely used to all the helpful mixins it comes with e.g. lighten and darken.

+This feature is missing from many frameworks like my favorite, Styled-Components.

+> The Styled-Components specific solution to this is [Polished](https://github.com/styled-components/polished).

+But if you want a solution that works in all frameworks by just using Pure CSS, this is what this short post is about.

 ### CSS